tantry7/Py-Projects/README.md

 # mini-projects
-basic mini projects in python (for now)
+ basic basic mini projects in python (for now)